boblsturm/aimusic2020/callformusic.md

+Submission is now closed.
+Below is the text of the call.

+---
 We solicit entries for consideration for an online exhibition during the conference, similar in format to the one organized at the [NeurIPS 2019 Workshop on Machinee Learning for Creativity and Design](http://www.aiartonline.com/category/music-2019).

 Submitted works (video, audio) can be of any style, but must involve the use of computational creativity techniques.
 Examples include, but are not limited to: reproduction of musical style using machine learning; the evolution of musical structures using interactive genetic algorithms; rule-based systems; systems based on emergence or self-organization; systems that perform music data mining to create remixes, and so on.